sparkle3704/CarSoccer/README.md

 * Players' cars are on two sides, the ball is in the middle.
 * **normal mode**:
     * The match's duration is 5 minutes.
-Players will enter overtime when the time is up and their score are equal.
+Players will enter overtime when the time is up and their scores are equal.
 The first person to score in overtime wins the match.
     * If the time runs out but the ball is still in mid-air, the game will continue until the ball touches the ground or the goal floor.
 * **No Ground Mode**:
    *  The ball will fall through the ground.
-   * If it falls on the right half, i.e player 2's player 2 will receive a point, and vice versa.
+   * If the ball falls on the right half, i.e player 2's player 2 will receive a point, and vice versa.
 If it falls perfectly in the middle, no one will receive a point.
 * **Unlimited Time Mode**:
    * The game continues forever.